-- Emphasize Confidentiality: Many employees are afraid to use EAPs because they believe there is a chance information they provide might be traced and travelled back to HR, affecting their job itself.
-Employers need to raise awareness about this issue by ensuring that their employees know the process is completely confidential.
+Many employees are afraid to use EAPs because they believe there is a chance information might be traced back to HR.
+Employers need to reassure employees the process is completely confidential.
 Outlining confidentiality is essential to increasing utilization of EAPs.

-- Workplace Assessment: Conducting a workplace wellness assessment is the first step towards EAP utilization.
-Assessments can help determine what services to offer within your company and to choose the ones that will best help your employees.
+Conducting a workplace wellness assessment is the first step towards EAP utilization.
+Assessments help determine which services to offer within your company and helps choose ones your employees value most.

-- Education: Using EAPs may seem like a challenging process to some and educating your employees on the steps needed towards using EAPs can reduce some of the anxiety associated with the process.
-Hosting lunchtime sessions or how-to workshops can help employees who are unsure on where to start while providing an effortless transition into the program.
+Using EAPs may seem like a challenging process to some.
+Nonetheless, educating your employees on the steps needed in using EAPs can reduce some of the anxiety associated with the process.
+Hosting lunchtime sessions or how-to workshops can help employees transition into the program.
 Be sure to communicate how accessible and easy partaking in EAPs can be.

-- Increase Awareness: To put it simply, the reason there might be under usage of EAPs in your organization might be due to the fact that your teams don’t know EAPs exist.
-Make sure your employees are aware of the resources available to them and emphasize the wide range of services available, there’s something for everyone!
+Under usage of EAPs in your organization may be due to the fact that your team doesn’t know you offer one.
+For this reason, make sure your employees are aware of the resources available to them.
+Emphasize the wide range of services available, there’s something for everyone!